rpcavaco/disruptivego04/PITCHME.md

 @ul

 - Python is very easy to write and maintain
-- Java is extremely efficient and has a solid knowledge base
+- Java: extremely efficient with a solid knowledge base
 - C++ is both robust and efficient
 - ASP.NET is as good as Java
 - PHP is hugely popular and simple